-This South African Activist Wants to Make Sanitary Pads as Accessible as Condoms
+South African Activist Wants Sanitary Pads to be Available to All

 “I thought it was time to deconstruct the narrative and end the stigma.”

 In 2014, former South African President Jacob Zuma established the position of minister of women in the presidency, a post meant to work toward gender equality in all areas of society.

 One of the chief goals of the position was to make sanitary pads accessible to all girls and women, a longstanding source of inequality and stigma.
 One problem dogged the effort, though: No protocols were set up to implement it.